What Your Levy is For

 Legal practitioners who are in the full time service of the State are exempted from paying the levy (as per section 97 of the 2015 Act).

-The levy amount is determined each year by the LSRA with the consent of the Minister for Justice and Equality.
+The levy amount is determined each year by the LSRA with the consent of the Minister for Justice.

 The LSRA’s levy powers are contained in Part 7 of the Legal Services Regulation Act 2015, which commenced in August 2019.